I have dedicated my work to empowering others to use their voices and share their stories.

 In order to be inspiring, they had to tell their stories.
 They unapologetically shared their accomplishments and the challenges they met on their way to them.
 We couldn’t be inspired by them if they’d never realized that their stories and accomplishments were worth talking about.

 In my interview with Voyage Dallas, I shared a quote from Michelle Obama, someone who inspires me:

 “If you don’t get out there and define yourself, you’ll be quickly and inaccurately defined by others.”

 If you’re having trouble telling your own story for your bio, about page, or other professional profile, check out my step-by-step guide.
-Sign up on my homepage for a free download of How to Write a Compelling Bio.
+Check out the resources page for the How to Write a Compelling Bio worksheet.